-It should be noted that the XCDM and $w(z)$CDM parameterizations are not physically consistent models.\footnote{The simplest versions of these parameterizations have imaginary speeds of sound, which result in rapidly growing spatial inhomogeneities, and need to be arbitrarily modified to fix this problem.}
+It should be noted that the simplest XCDM and $w(z)$CDM parameterizations are physically incomplete.\footnote{The simplest versions of these parameterizations have imaginary speeds of sound, which result in rapidly growing spatial inhomogeneities, and need to be modified to fix this problem.}

 In contrast, dynamical dark energy described by a dynamical scalar field $\phi$ with potential energy density $V(\phi)$ is a physically consistent dynamical dark energy model known as the $\phi$CDM model \cite{Peebles:1987ek, Ratra:1987rm}.
 With a suitable choice of $V(\phi)$, the energy density of the scalar field, $\rho_\phi$, can be subdominant in the early universe, thus, for example, not affecting standard big bang nucleosynthesis.
 Near the current epoch, with a suitable choice of $V(\phi)$, $\rho_\phi$ dominates over all other contributions to the cosmic energy budget and drives the observed, late-time, accelerated expansion of the universe.